mickrz/AlgorithmPractice/README.md

 I started out doing a handful of problems, but I thought it was more interesting creating my own implementations of the classic data structures and algorithms.

 The following data structures are meant to be self-contained.
-I could have broken it out having Node in it's own class of course.
-At one point, I intend to use C++ templates to use any data type.
+At some point, I intend to use C++ templates to use any data type.

 Data Structure | Description | filename
 --- | --- | ---